-Find the best Richmond, BC senior living options listed below.
-These communities are prepared to offer the very best accommodations and services to seniors who require some assistance with activities of daily living.
-Retirement homes listed below offer an improved life on many fronts, going beyond care alone.
+Richmond, BC senior living communities are prepared to offer the very best accommodations and services to anyone requiring assistance with activities of daily living.
+Retirement homes offer an improved life on many fronts, going beyond care alone.
 You’ll find activities, helpful services, incredible amenities, and much more.
 Look closely at each and be amazed.

 Courtyard Gardens offers an enriching community, with quality staff & friendly & caring environment.
 107 Private & Subsidized suites in Assisted Living, 31 Private Pay Extended Care studio suites & 1 Respite Suite.